PhazCode/songname/README.md

 The Android app can be downloaded [here](https://github.com/PhazCode/songname/releases/latest/download/app-release.apk).

-macOS script will follow shortly.
+The macOS script will follow shortly.